 As surprising as it may be, even the latest versions of Visual Studio are not 64-bit applications and instead continue to use the tried-and-true 32-bit architecture we all know and love (or hate, depending on your perspective).
 In mid-2016 the Visual Studio Product Team even responded to requests from users asking that they upgrade Visual Studio to a 64-bit application.
 While there are many pros and cons to both 32- and 64-bit versions of Visual Studio, at the time of their response, the Visual Studio Team felt the return on investment of building, testing, and supporting two different architectures of the product wasn't worth the pain and complexity in making the switch.

-3. Click New under Active solution platform and select x64 (or whatever appropriate 64-bit CPU option you have available).
+(or whatever appropriate 64-bit CPU option you have available). - Close the

 Visual Studio also allows remote 64-bit application debugging, which is setup and performed much the same way as normal remote debugging.